 Eagle House (1) was completed in 2013 and the first phase of the Science Park Centre (6) was completed in 2015.

 Three Grow-on Buildings (2, 3a and 3b) were completed in November 2018 and are named after scientists Hedy Lamarr, Sir Isaac Newton and Alan Turing.

 We are actively working to complete the Central Cluster with a hotel (4), phase 2 of the Science Park Centre (7) and further Grow-on Space (5).

 This is the second cluster under development and is home to the Met Office’s High Performance Computer and Collaboration Building (11).

 The Collaboration Building hosts the Environmental Futures & Big Data Impact Lab which is part-funded by the European Regional Development Fund and provides funded support to business to take advantage of artificial intelligence and big data.

-Exeter Science Park is currently designing and developing a new Open Innovation Building (12) which we are planning to complete in the third quarter of 2020.
+Exeter Science Park is currently designing and developing the Ada Lovelace Building (12) which we are planning to complete in the third quarter of 2020.

 Located within a stones throw of the Met Office, this cluster has been designed to work with the topography of the land and presents an attractive proposition to companies seeking a more sheltered position within the park.